Skip to content

 Flexibly embedded plate anchors for floating wind

-Plate anchors are widely understood to be the most efficient anchor in terms of material usage.
-Typically made of medium-strength steel, and deeply embedded below the seabed (where the soil strength is greatest), their holding capacity to weight ratio exceeds all other anchor types.
+Plate anchors are widely understood to be the most efficient anchors in terms of material usage.
+Typically made of medium-strength steel, and deeply embedded below the seabed (where the soil strength is greatest), their holding capacity-to-weight ratio exceeds all other anchor types.
 Plate anchors typically require one-quarter to one-third the amount of material and labour as piles.
 This translates to huge cost savings when it comes to material, fabrication, and transportation.
 Additionally, plate anchors provide a significantly reduced carbon emission benefit in the form of less steelmaking and size/weight to transport.

 Suction Embedded Plate Anchors (SEPLAs) were pioneered by InterMoor, a brand in Acteon’s Engineering, Moorings and Foundations division, in the 1990s and today are the only type of plate anchors used in the commercial industry.
 SEPLAs are loaded into the end of a suction follower (similar to a suction pile) which generates the differential pressure needed to drive the anchor into the seabed.
 The follower is then recovered, reloaded and re-used with another plate anchor.